Substance Use: Harm Reduction

 Improving outcomes for people who use drugs in Wisconsin

-Harm reduction is an approach that engages directly with people who use drugs to prevent overdoses and the spread of infectious diseases, such as HIV and hepatitis C. It focuses on empowering people who use drugs to make safer choices to help prevent negative health outcomes.
+Harm reduction is an approach that engages directly with people who use drugs to prevent overdoses and the spread of infectious diseases, like HIV and hepatitis C. It focuses on empowering people who use drugs to make safer choices to help prevent negative health outcomes.

 Providing comfort by clasping hands